- Search The Registry

-Walter Rodney in his book The History of the Upper Guinea Coast, argues that Fulbe are originally from North Africa and they conquered the Foota Djallon region led by the Fulani Koli Tenguella.
-The ethnogenesis of the Fulani people may have begun as a result of interactions between an ancient West African population and North African populations such as Berbers or Egyptians.
-Their West African roots may be in and around the valley of Senegal River.
-They likely reflect a genetic intermix of people with West African, North African, and Arabian origins, and have been a part of many ruling dynasties particularly in the Sahel and West Africa.
+In his book The History of the Upper Guinea Coast, Walter Rodney argues that Fulbe are originally from North Africa, and they conquered the Foota Djallon region led by the Fulani Koli Tenguella.
+The ethnogenesis of the Fulani people may have begun due to interactions between an ancient West African population and North African populations such as Berbers or Egyptians.
+Their West African roots may be in and around the valley of the Senegal River.
+They likely reflect a genetic intermix of people with West African, North African, and Arabian origins and have been a part of many ruling dynasties, particularly in the Sahel and West Africa.
 Speculations about their origins started following the Berlin Conference era of European conquest and colonization.

 Many West African leaders are of Fulani descent, including the President of Nigeria, Muhammadu Buhari; the President of Senegal, Macky Sall; the President of Gambia, Adama Barrow; the Vice President of Sierra Leone, Mohamed Juldeh Jalloh; and the Prime Minister of Mali, Boubou Cisse.
 They also lead major international institutions, such as the Deputy Secretary-General of the United Nations, Amina J. Mohammed; the 74th President of the United Nations General Assembly, Tijjani Muhammad-Bande; and the Secretary-General of OPEC, Mohammed Sanusi Barkindo.